Erick559/Erick559/README.md

 * 🚀  I'm currently working on [A car rental website](http://github.com/Erick559/Car-Showcase-App)
 * 🧠  I'm learning React, NodeJs
 * 🤝  I'm open to collaborating on Developing Web apps
-* ⚡  I dabble in digital art when I need a break from coding, turning bits and bytes into pixels and colors.
+* ⚡  I dabble in digital art and board games when I need a break from coding.

 ### Skills